 The following is a list of some of these programs and courses.
 Current students can view a complete list of all resources available on the MySWLAW portal (log-in required).

 Programs for Entering Students

-Southwestern offers a 1-credit course in both the Fall and Spring called Academic Skills Lab as part of the first-year curriculum.
-The primary goal of the Academic Skills Lab is to help students adopt learning strategies and study habits in their first year of law school that will lead to academic success, both in law school and on the bar examination.
+Foundations of Law and Practice is a 1-credit course that starts in the fall and continues into the spring semester.
+The primary goal of Foundations of Law and Practice is to help students adopt learning strategies and study habits in their first year of law school that will lead to academic success, both in law school and on the bar examination.
 These skills include:

 - The ability to manage time and stress

 - The ability to take proper notes during class

 - The ability to read critically and understand information

 - The ability to synthesize, process and organize large volumes of information